-All a SaaS requires is productive and innovative management from a team passionate about the idea and the product.
+All an SaaS requires is productive and innovative management from a team passionate about the idea and the product.

 Founders are not necessarily the best at marketing or sales.
-They’ve got the idea, the skills, and the team to built something.
-But when it comes to getting their brand out and closing more customers, they fall short.
+They’ve got the idea, the skills, and the team to build something.
+But regarding getting their brand out and closing more customers, they fall short.

-So, SaaS founders and developers hire marketers and salespersons.
+So, SaaS founders and developers hire marketers and salespeople.
 Both of which charge a hefty sum of fees, and most of the time, the ROI (Return on investment) is not significant.

 I’ve seen it happen multiple times.
-And SaaS founders struggle with this in their initial stage every time unless they have an experienced internet marketer or a previous business owner in the C-level team.
+And SaaS founders struggle with this in their initial stages every time unless they have an experienced internet marketer or a previous business owner on the C-level team.